 HTX is one of the top exchanges that currently offers Monero (XMR) trading opportunities.

 Launched in 2018, WazirX is India’s biggest cryptocurrency exchange with over 6,o00,000 users, and is expanding rapidly.
-It is one of the most reputable exchanges to currently offer Monero (XMR) trading opportunities and currently accept clients from all over the world.
+It is one of the most reputable exchanges to currently offer Monero (XMR) trading opportunities and currently accepts clients from all over the world.
 This exchange is part of the Binance Group, which ensures a high standard of quality.

 USA residents are prohibited.